mdvorak/js-java-properties/README.md

 ### Publishing

-Releases are generated using [Release Please](https://github.com/googleapis/release-please).
+This package uses [Release Please](https://github.com/googleapis/release-please) to generate releases.
-Package is automatically published to a [npm registry](https://www.npmjs.com/package/js-java-properties), when release is created.
+The package is automatically published to a [npm registry](https://www.npmjs.com/package/js-java-properties) when release is created.

 ## Contributing